chenchih/Hitron_Script/TCL/README.md

 # conclusion
 Any question if let me know, thanks.
 I have been using this script for most of my time.
-There might be some problem or bug on it, but overall i think it can help most of the task.
+There might be some problem or bug on it, but overall I think it can be helpful of most of the task